MADANA-IO/madana-apiclient-go/docs/JsonEnclaveRunRequest.md

 `func (o *JsonEnclaveRunRequest) HasEnvironmentUUID() bool`

 HasEnvironmentUUID returns a boolean if a field has been set.

+### GetEnclaveExecutionType

+`func (o *JsonEnclaveRunRequest) GetEnclaveExecutionType() string`

+GetEnclaveExecutionType returns the EnclaveExecutionType field if non-nil, zero value otherwise.

+### GetEnclaveExecutionTypeOk

+`func (o *JsonEnclaveRunRequest) GetEnclaveExecutionTypeOk() (*string, bool)`

+GetEnclaveExecutionTypeOk returns a tuple with the EnclaveExecutionType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnclaveExecutionType

+`func (o *JsonEnclaveRunRequest) SetEnclaveExecutionType(v string)`

+SetEnclaveExecutionType sets EnclaveExecutionType field to given value.

+### HasEnclaveExecutionType

+`func (o *JsonEnclaveRunRequest) HasEnclaveExecutionType() bool`

+HasEnclaveExecutionType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)